SunishaMF/cs294-137-hw2-SunishaMF_old/README.md

 ### Deadline

-HW2 is due Sunday 09/19/2021, 11:59PM Pacific.
+HW2 is due Sunday, 09/19/2021, 11:59PM Pacific.
 Both your code and video need to be turned in for your submission to be complete; HWs which are turned in after 11:59pm will use one of your slip days -- there are no slip minutes or slip hours.
 The root folder of the repositoy should contain a text file with the link to the Video (can be hosted on Youtube or other video sharing sites).

 ### Academic honesty
 Please do not post code to a public GitHub repository, even after the class is finished, since these HWs will be reused both  in the future.